Although one of Vienna’s newer seasonal markets, you might argue that the Stephansplatz Christmas market could well be the city’s most traditional…

 The Stephansplatz Christmas market follows in that tradition.

-Stephansplatz is the square surrounding Stephansdom (St. Stephen’s), the huge cathedral that dominates the pedestrianised area at Vienna’s heart.
+Stephansplatz is the square surrounding Stephansdom (St. Stephen’s), the huge gothic cathedral that dominates the pedestrianised area at Vienna’s heart.

 The market, then, harks back to medieval times, with its wooden stands clinging to the sides of the cathedral, offering tourists and city dwellers refreshing victuals and a selection of handicrafts and gifts.

 No relics, though.
-Or, as far as I can tell, radishes.
+Or, sadly, radishes.

 (Around the back)